 Condenser and Dynamic

-Most microphones will fall under these two categories.
+When it comes to choosing the right microphone, it’s important to know that microphones will fall under these two categories.

 These aren’t hard and fast rules to live by, but mostly condenser mics work best with pianos, acoustic guitars and cymbals.
 Dynamic mics work well with electric guitar cabs and drums.
 With that said, real experts know that those are only guidelines.
 Neither microphone type is better than the other for the studio.
 And no microphone is good for all-purpose usage.
 Let’s go over different types of microphones.